 - Cornstarch – helps keep the powdered sugar from melting into the cookie while baking, to give them that white crinkle cookie look.

-Equipment Needed To Make Grinch Cookies
+Equipment Needed To Make Grinch Cookies with Cake Mix

-How To Make Grinch Cake Mix Cookies
+How To Make Grinch Christmas Cookies

 This section shows you how to make the recipe with step-by-step photos and instructions.
 For the full printable recipe, see the recipe card below.

-Step 1: Combine the cake mix, eggs, vegetable oil, and vanilla in a large bowl.
+Step 1: Combine cake mix, eggs, vegetable oil, and vanilla in a large bowl.
 Add the green food coloring and mix well to incorporate it evenly.

 Step 2: Chill the dough in the refrigerator for 20 minutes.
 Meanwhile, preheat the oven as directed in the recipe card below and stir to combine the confectioners sugar and cornstarch in a shallow bowl.